Welcome to our new website. We promise to keep updating if you promise to keep visiting!

-COVID-19 UPDATE: OUR FACILITY IS CURRENTLY CLOSED.
-WE ARE LOOKING FORWARD TO RE-OPENING SOON!
+COVID-19 UPDATE: OUR FACILITY IS CURRENTLY OPEN BY APPOINTMENT ONLY.
 PLEASE CONTACT US IF YOU WOULD LIKE TO SEE OUR EXHIBITION OR CONDUCT RESEARCH IN OUR ARCHIVES.

 Did you see us in the news?
-Recently the New Haven Independent gave a marvelous preview of our forthcoming Grand Avenue tour, which explores the history of the vibrant neighborhood that once included the New Haven Clock Factory, St. Patrick’s Church, and Marzullo Bakery, and tells the stories of vaudeville performers, jazz musicians, butchers, hatters, and so much more.
-We are very excited about bringing this new book and multimedia project (our fifth tour for Walk New Haven Cultural Heritage Tours) to the public this summer.
+Recently the New Haven Independent gave a marvelous preview of our forthcoming Grand Avenue tour, which explores the history of the vibrant neighborhood that once included the New Haven Clock Factory, St. Patrick’s Church, Dreamland Theater, and Marzullo Bakery, and tells the stories of vaudeville performers, jazz musicians, opera divas, butchers, hatters, and so much more.
+Read more.

 Beginning in Fall 2019, three Southern Connecticut State University Journalism students, Hunter Lyle, Alfredo Rivera and Faith Williams have helped the Ethnic Heritage Center on the upcoming tour focusing on the history of “Inner Grand Avenue” (i.e. between East and State Street) from the 1700s to the 1960s.
 The group of Southern Connecticut State University Journalism students conducted interviews with former business owners and residents of the Inner Grand Avenue neighborhood to help create the content for our next Walk New Haven publication.
 Most pictures and resources were found in the archives of EHC member societies.
 Anyone with historic pictures or stories of this neighborhood is invited, and encouraged, to share them with us.